 In 1963 women were given the right to work in law and as judges, but they were only allowed to enter the police force in 1981, and it was not until 1993 that they could enter the army.

 Until the 1970s it was expected that young women would marry their rapists to protect their honor.
-The idea of both of these forced marriages and honor killings of women was only made entirely illegal in 1981.
+The idea of both these forced marriages and honour killings of women was only made entirely illegal, wit equal punishment in 1981.
 (Note: there may be a slight misinterpretation on my part, the first law dealing with honor killing passed in the 1930s, but from what I understand it was updated for further punishment and enforcement in 1981, I apologize but Law is difficult to start with, trying to understand it in Italian is even tougher).

 The 1970s marked many changes and women finally gained a little more power in their family life.
 In 1970 divorce was legalized, in 1978 abortion was legalized and in 1971 the birth control pill was made available.
 But both Abortion and Divorce continue to be debated to this day.